Five Benefits of Working as an Umbrella EmployeeJuly 19, 2022

 In short, for those who work under an umbrella company, IR35 status is not a factor that needs to be considered.

-Compliant umbrella companies like Parasol effectively become the employer for contractors and operate Pay as You Earn (PAYE) income tax and National Insurance contributions.
+Compliant umbrella companies – like Parasol – become the employer for contractors and operate Pay as You Earn (PAYE) income tax and National Insurance contributions.

 Professional and expert advice

 As many of the points above highlight, IR35 is a complex area of employment to navigate and if you have any concerns, it is always best to seek help from a professional adviser to determine employment status.

 For support on IR35 and the upcoming changes to legislation, speak to your Parasol account manager.
 Or if, for some reason, Parasol aren’t yet on your PSL, visit our recruiter page to discover how you can work with us.